An attorney helping injured motorcyclists

 While taking safety precautions when riding a motorcycle reduces your risk of an accident, it doesn’t eliminate it altogether.
 Passenger vehicle drivers don’t always act responsibly.
 They may drive impaired, distracted or aggressive.
 They may not even see your motorcycle, and with one wrong move, their negligent actions can result in your crash.

 If you’ve been injured in a motorcycle accident because of someone else’s negligence, you need an attorney who will fight to maximize your compensation.
-With decades of experience and legal knowledge, Coby L. Wooten will work to hold the driver, and his or her insurance company, accountable for your injury.
+With more than three decades of experience and legal knowledge, Coby L. Wooten will work to hold the driver, and his or her insurance company, accountable for your injury.

 Don’t let the medical bills, loss of wages and suffering wreak havoc on your life.
 Contact Wooten today for a free case evaluation, or simply call our Fort Worth office at 817-632-8400.